7 effects of poor Personal Hygiene Body Odor or Bad Breath

 A majority of infections are a result of bacteria that reside in the intestines called the Escherichia coli.
 When these bacteria manage to reach the urethra, it moves to the bladder and kidneys which may result in pain, fever and urinary tract problems.

 Proper toilet habits are needed to avoid getting infected.
+Make sure the toilet you are using is flushed well before you.
 Ensure to clean your hands after you use the toilet.
 Use soap and water or an alcohol jelly to remove any bacteria that may cause an infection completely.

 Another alternative is to buy a bidet toilet.
 These toilets have a lot of features that enhances toilet hygiene.
 Take, for example, a bidet’s automatic washing of the rear area decreases the need for you to get your hands down there.
 Thus reducing contact and spreading of bacteria.